Roasted Edamame and Mushrooms (Easy Mukimame Side Dish)

 Instructions

 • Marinate the veggies: Place 1 16-ounce (454 g) bag frozen mukimame in a gallon-size ziplock bag with 8 ounces (227 g) fresh button mushrooms or baby bellas, 2 tablespoons garlic-flavored olive oil, and 2 tablespoons soy sauce or balsamic vinegar.
-Let sit while while preheating the oven to 450˚F.
+Let sit while preheating the oven to 450˚F.

 • Prep the pans: Line a rimmed cookie sheet with foil or a silicone mat.
 Use either two cookie sheets or roast in batches.

-• Roast until golden: Spread half the mixture in a single layer on the baking sheet.
+• Roast until golden: Spread half the mixture in a single layer on the baking sheet so the edamame and mushrooms develop browned edges instead of steaming.
 Roast at 450°F for 15 minutes, stirring once.
 Repeat with the second half.

-• Season and serve: Sprinkle with ¼ teaspoon table or sea salt and ⅛⅛ teaspoon freshly ground black pepperr (or to taste).
+• Season and serve: Sprinkle with ¼ teaspoon table or sea salt and ⅛ teaspoon freshly ground black pepperr (or to taste).
 Serve hot or at room temperature.

 Notes